p135246/dot-vim/README.md

 # Goals

-1. For tex files, the insert mode should precisely as TexMaker.
-These commands should end up in the insert mode afer their execution and the cursor position should correspond to the TexMaker's behaviour.
-      * <C-C>: copy
-      * <C-V>: paste
-      * <C-XYZTU>
-2. The normal mode should not be altered too much, in particular, the default keybindings should remain.
-3. It should be possible to cancel expansion of a snippet and continue writing.
-4. Math environments should be concealed.
-5. Brackets should be autocompleted cleverly.

-Difference: Pressing <C-Right> at the last word skips to the beginning of the first word of the new line.
-TexMaker skips to the end of the word first.
-Can be possibly corrected by telling vim to treat he end of line as a word.

-6. In the normal mode, all keybindings should be the default ones.
-Also, e.g., selection of text!
-7. There should be a mode for *writing* of latex files (concealing, snippets, autocompletion) and for *correcting* of latex files (dictionary, thesaurus, no concealing, no snippets, restricted autocompletion).
+1. The `select` mode of `vim` should resemble the TeXMaker's behaviour as much as possible while the other modes should be kept intact as much as possible.
+2. There should be a mode for *writing math* in tex (like `:WriteMath`) which sets reasonable soft pencil, concealing, snippets, autocompletion, etc..
+There should be a mode for *correcting math* in tex which set which modifies the writing mode.
+3. The settings should be compatible for both `vim` (Vim8) and `nvim`.
+All features should work in `gvim`.
+4. Snippets and autocompletions should be run by external programs asynchronously so that they do not cause lags while editing.
+5. Forward and reverse search while editing LaTeX documents should work with `Okular`.

 # Components

+1. `vim-plug`for plugin management.
-1. `coc` for autocompletion (see [github](https://github.com/neoclide/coc.nvim) and [wiki](https://github.com/neoclide/coc.nvim/wiki)): Written in JavaScript.
-Runs asynchronously, hence does not slow down the editor.
-It is possible to add extensions.
+2. `coc` for autocompletion (see [github](https://github.com/neoclide/coc.nvim) and [wiki](https://github.com/neoclide/coc.nvim/wiki)).
+It is written in JavaScript, runs asynchronously, and hence does not slow down the editor.
+Moreover, it has lots of extensions.
-2. `coc-snippets` for snippets: Extension of `coc` which is compatible with lots of UltiSnips snippets.
+3. `coc-snippets` for snippets.
+This is an extension of `coc` which is compatible with lots of UltiSnips snippetsi.
+It is configurable by writing in `$VIMDIR/coc-settings.json`.
+4. `vimtex` for latex features.
+I use `coc-vimtex` to optimize autocompletion with `vimtex`.

 # Quick installation guide

-1. Make sure that the newest version of `vim` (Vim8) is installed.
-Install `nodejs` and `yarn` for the autocompletion with `coc` to work (possibly more java related files is needed; not checked!).
-In order to achieve the best look, make sure that your terminal uses the `nord` theme (go to [nordtheme.com](https://www.nordtheme.com/ports) to configure your applications).
-Use `gvim` for all the tweeks to work.

-2. In some temporary directory `temp` run
+1. Install `nodejs` (and `yarn` for building from source) for `coc` to work.

+2. To achieve the best look, Install `nord-theme` for your terminal (see [nordtheme.com](https://www.nordtheme.com/ports)).

+3. Create a temporary directory `temp`, change into it, and clone the repository:

    ``git clone https://github.com/p135246/dot-vim.git .``

-   to clone the repository.
-3. In the directory `temp`, run
+3. Overwrite the user's `vim` configuration files:

    ``cp -r .vimrc .vim ~``

-   to copy the files to your home directory.
-4. Run `gvim` (some errors related to configuration files, autocompletion and plugins might appear --- just ignore them and click through).
-In the normal mode of `vim` (pressing `ESC`), run

-    ``:PlugInstall``
+4. Run `gvim` and ignore the errors (we have not installed the components yet).

-    to install the plugins.
-Then quit by running `:q!`.
+5. Pres `Esc`, type `:PlugInstall` and confirm with `Enter`.
+This installs the plugins.
+Quit by typing `:q!`.

-5. To make the autocompletion `coc` work, run
+6. Start `gvim` again, press `Esc`, run the following commands and then quit:

     ``:call coc#util#install()``